Team building in the classroom: Which tools really work – from elementary school to secondary education

 Various difficulty levels & variants

-Incl.
-10 blindfolds for extended game variants
+Includes 10 blindfolds for extended game variations

 €94.95 · Wooden ball, wooden egg, metal rings, blindfolds

-To product
+To the product

 🔥